 🥈 Though the PIKE did not fair well in study 4 with a Power Wheel, it took top honors for lower abs and obliques in study 6 with a Swiss ball.
 So, it may be all about your equipment choice.

 🥈 Not all devices are bad.
 PERFECT SITUP rated high for upper abs and obliques.
 But didn’t we just say sit-ups suck?
 Well, this isn’t a sit-up.
 Basically, it combines a bicycle crunch and a lying leg raise and adds neck support.
-But you’ll have to get it on eBay.
+But you’ll have to get it on eBay now, because it didn’t catch on.
 Maybe they should’ve named it Perfect Crunch.
 The AB COASTER MAX is still in production, and it did great for obliques and okay for rectus abs.
 But if your gym doesn’t have this machine, one will cost you $250.
 The AB ROLLER ranked okay in both studies that tested it, and the POWER WHEEL (ab roller with foot stirrups) ranked very high for roll-outs in study 4 and best for obliques in study 1.
 You can get an ab roller for under $20 or Power Wheel for under $50.

-We’ve assembled the four best exercises into a routine.
+We’ve assembled the four best ab exercises into a workout routine.
 None are oblique-specific, but if you want to include an oblique exercise like cable side bends or cable woodchoppers, swap it in for one of these.

 Incline Curl-Up 3 x 15 reps